More Theatre, More Life

-On the day of opening, Statue of Pear Garden God was invited in the Ancient Opera House in the Yue Opera Town.
+On the day of opening, Statue of the god of theatre was invited in the Ancient Opera House in the Yue Opera Town.

-Pear Garden God was said to be Emperor Xuanzong of Tang Dynasty.
-According to Records of Rituals and Music in the New Book of Tang, Emperor Xuanzong was well versed in music and tunes and obsessed with Taoist music; he asked 3,000 performers specialized in Zuobuji music and dance to practice in the Pearl Garden.
+The god of theatre was said to be Emperor Xuanzong of Tang Dynasty.
+According to Records of Rituals and Music in the New Book of Tang, Emperor Xuanzong was well versed in music and tunes and obsessed with Taoist music; he asked 3,000 performers specialized in Zuobuji music and dance to practice in the god of theatre.
 Emperor Xuanzong was thus worshipped as God of Drama by later generations.

-Statue of Pear Garden God was escorted by performers of Shengzhou Chuida, a local intangible cultural heritage.
+Statue of the god of theatre was escorted by performers of Shengzhou Chuida, a local intangible cultural heritage.
 The statue itself was a piece of lacquerwork, a craft originating in Shengzhou dating back to the Easter Jin Dynasty.

 Ancient Opera House

 Ancient Opera House is designed to reproduce the way audience watched opera performances in ancient China.
 It can accommodate around 280 people.